wsbctechnicalblog/wsbctechnicalblog.github.io/content/sharing-variables-amongst-agents.md

     - deployment:  'Production'
 ```

-Spotted the issue yet?
+Can you spot the issue?

 ---

 # After rain comes sunshine

+I was pacing up and down our marina, sipping a hot chocolate, when a background thread triggered. “_How does the pipeline know that Production stage has a dependency on ContinuousIntegration stage?_”

-It dawned on me that the stageDependency was broken, so I tried the following change:
+I tried the following change:

 ```yml
   - stage:         'Production'